 The perfect combination of the Meteora monasteries perched on top of fantastically eroded rock formations is certainly a sight to behold.
 Throw in a sunrise or a sunset, and you too will come away from Meteora as smitten with it as I am!

 This Meteora blog post aims to give you all the information you need to both inspire and plan your own trip.
 It also pulls together my other posts about Meteora Greece which go into key areas in more details.
-These include:

-- How to get from Athens to Meteora
+How to get to Meteora from Athens

-Where is Meteora?
+Where is Meteora in Greece?

 Meteora is situated in the Thessaly region of Greece, nearby to the town of Kalambaka (spelt multiple ways).
 The area of Meteora is classed as a UNESCO World Heritage Site, and is largely owned and/or controlled by the Greek Orthodox Church.